betadots/openvox-training/20_working-with-puppet.md

 * Different backends are avaiable
   * YAML/JSON - default
   * EYAML - YAML with encrypted fields
-  * MySQL/PostgreSQL - Database lookup
+  * EYAML-GPG - same but with GPG keys
-  * LDAP and more

 ```yaml
     ---